Last Updated on

 Listening, thinking of nothing, simply living in the sound of the night, the world seems more alive; the dusky green of field and hedge a monochrome greyish-silver in the pale light, the telegraph poles stark black throwing spooky shadows across the fields.
 A Barn Owl hunting along the edge of the wood - ghostly white.
 A Curlew calling.

-In the evening light the hills glow golden brown in the last rays of the setting sun.
-There is a loud though distant clamour of Rook and ‘Daws - like musicians warming up, and getting settled before the evening concert ...
+In the last rays of the setting sun the hills glow golden brown.
+There is a loud though distant clamour of Rook and ‘Daws - musicians warming up, settling before the evening concert ...

 ... cue the Blackbird; followed by a Wren ... a short burst of song, shatteringly loud.